 Intern caregiver foreigner and au pair

-The trainee family caregiver foreigner is a young european foreigner came to France for study, while the au pair is non-European came to France for deepen your language skills and knowledge of France.
+The trainee caregiver foreigner is a young european foreigner came to France for study, while the au pair is non-European came to France for deepen your language skills and your knowledge of France.
+We're taking stock of the regulations.

-The foreigners family caregiver trainee is a young European foreigner who came to France to study.
+The foreigners caregiver trainee is a young European foreigner who came to France to study.

-Warning: this arrangement should not be confused with that of the au pair employee who is covered by the individual employer's collective agreement.
+Warning: this system should not be confused with that of the au pair employee, which is covered by the national collective agreement for individual employers and home employment.

-To be a foreigner caregiver intern, you must meet all of the following conditions:
+To be a foreigners caregiver intern, you must complete all the following conditions:

-- Be enrolled in specialized French courses for foreigners
+• Be enrolled in specialist French courses for foreigners.

-The reception of a foreigner foster trainee shall give rise to an agreement between the trainee and the foster family established by means of a form.
+The reception of a foreigner foster trainee shall give rise to an agreement between the trainee and the host family established by means of a form:

 Agreement between the au pair and the host family